whatYnext/Web-Scraping/README.md

 # Web-Scraping

-Use Python to do web scraping.
+Use Python and BeautifulSoup to do web scraping.